The One and Only Ivan

 Lottie struggles to learn how to use her gift of healing so she can save her best friend Eliot.
 She must hurry, because the longer Eliot stays in the land of Limn, the sicker he’ll become.
 When her hosts in the South make a bargain with the elusive Rebel Gem of the Northerly Kingdom, Lottie and her friends must travel north instead of returning Eliot home.
 A treacherous king’s servant, a powerful shape-shifter named Iolanthe pursues them, sending assassins after Lottie.
 To protect her, Lottie’s companions must make a dangerous journey to find the … Continue reading

 Balzer + Bray

 Pax was only a kit when his family was killed, and “his boy” Peter rescued him from abandonment and certain death.
 Now the war front approaches, and when Peter’s father enlists, Peter has to move in with his grandpa.
 Far worse than being forced to leave home is the fact that Pax can’t go.
 Peter listens to his stern father—as he usually does—and throws Pax’s favorite toy soldier into the woods.
 When the fox runs to retrieve it, Peter and his dad get back in the car and leave him there—alone.
-But before Peter makes it through even one night under his grandfather’s roof, … Continue reading
+But before Peter makes it through even … Continue reading

 Be Light Like a Bird